The 17th Conference on

 Full papers

-Full research papers of 12-20 pages will be reviewed by three members of the programme committee.
+Full research papers of 12-20 pages (including references) will be reviewed by three members of the programme committee.
 High-quality submissions will be accepted for presentation at the conference and will be published in the conference proceedings.
 Selection will be based on relevance to the conference theme and topics, scientific significance, novelty, relation to previously published literature, clarity of presentation, and interdisciplinary considerations.
 Manuscripts must describe original work that has not been submitted and published elsewhere.

 Short papers

-Short papers of 7 pages (max) present late-breaking and in-progress research, with less emphasis on mature results.
+Short papers of maximum 7 pages (including references) present late-breaking and in-progress research, with less emphasis on mature results.
 All submissions will be reviewed by members of the programme committee.
 Accepted submissions will be selected for either oral or poster presentation at the conference.
 Authors of short papers accepted for oral presentation will have the option of having their papers included in the conference proceedings.
 All other accepted short papers will be shared in a non-archival digital repository.

 Journal Article or Book Presentation